Six girls win multi-events during the Wayne Binfield prep track meet Friday

 Scottsbluff's Paige Horne swept the hurdles events during the Wayne Binfield track meet Friday at Bearcat Stadium.

-The junior finished first in the 100 and 300 hurdles in 15.26 and 48.40 seconds, respectively, during the unscored event, which was among the handful of local prep track meets being held in the first weekend of outdoor competition.
+The junior finished first in the 100 and 300 hurdles in 15.26 and 48.40 seconds, respectively, during the unscored event.
+The Binfield was among the handful of local prep track meets being held in the first weekend of outdoor competition.

 Her teammate, senior Payton Burda was first in both the 400 and 800 in the respective times of 1:03.02 and 2:33.04.